 J. Charles "Chuck" Coughlin

-Career highlights include: development of a new stadium for the Fiesta Bowl and the Arizona Cardinals; extension of Maricopa County’s ½ cent sales tax for transportation; creation and funding of the Maricopa Integrated Health Care District; and passage of Proposition 100, the temporary one-cent sales tax increase passed by 64% of Arizona voters to stabilize the state’s budget in 2010.
-The firm also ensured the passage of a Mesa ballot proposition in support of a new Spring Training home for the Chicago Cubs.
+As the President of Highground, Inc., Coughlin has also managed hundreds of statewide and local elections, lobbied on behalf of numerous clients and played key roles in several public affairs campaigns including: the development of a new stadium for the Fiesta Bowl and the Arizona Cardinals; the extension of Maricopa County’s ? cent sales tax for transportation; the creation and funding of the Maricopa Integrated Health Care District in Maricopa County; and ensured the passage of a Mesa ballot proposition in support of a new Spring Training home for the Chicago Cubs.